Understanding and Managing Your Child’s Anticipatory Anxiety

 What Is Anticipatory Anxiety?

-Dealing with severe anticipatory anxiety in your child may make you scared to try anything new due to their negative reactions.
-However, understanding the root causes of this anxiety and learning how to support your kid can help the whole family cope with these feelings—and come out more emotionally resilient on the other side.
+Dealing with severe anticipatory anxiety in your child might make you scared to try anything new.
+But understanding the root causes of this anxiety and learning how to support your kid can help the whole family cope with these feelings.
+And you'll all come out more emotionally resilient on the other side.

 What Causes Anticipatory Anxiety?

 Just like adults, children may experience anticipatory anxiety for a number of reasons.
-Intense academic pressures mixed with perfectionist tendencies may precipitate anticipatory anxiety for standardized tests, for example.
-Understanding your child’s emotional landscape better (e.g. do they like to be in control?) can help you prepare for future bouts of anxiety.
+Intense academic pressures mixed with perfectionist tendencies may cause anticipatory anxiety for standardized tests, for example.
+Understanding your child’s emotional landscape better (do they like to be in control?) can help you prepare for future bouts of anxiety.

 Another common trigger for anticipatory anxiety is a change in routine.
 Studies indicate that routines have psychological benefits, including helping children feel safe and secure.
-However, even the strictest routines must sometimes be broken—often for great reasons like fun vacations or a chance to challenge your kid academically.
-Still, just because the routine needs to change doesn’t mean your child implicitly understands why or will easily adapt.
+However, life happens, and sometimes even the strictest routines have to be broken.
+Still, just because the routine needs to change doesn’t mean your child understands why or will easily adapt.

 Anticipatory anxiety is also linked to various anxiety disorders.
 One study found that children with these disorders saw increased amygdala activation during surprising or uncertain events.
 This might indicate their brains work harder to process uncertainty.